adtzlr/felupe/docs/guide.md

     return W_a, W_ab
 ```

 This umat is passed as described above to an instance of an `InvariantBased` material.
-Total-lagrange materials defined on the undeformed configuration in terms of the right Cauchy-Green deformation tensor are located in `fe.constitution.df0da0` whereas updated-lagrange materials defined on the deformed configuration in terms of the left Cauchy-Green deformation tensor are located in `fe.constitution.df_da_`. `df` referes to the differential force element described in the `0` (undeformed) or `_` (deformed) configuration.
-The same applies for the differential area element `da`.
-All materials located in `fe.constitution` refer to the total lagrange framework.
+Total-lagrange materials defined on the undeformed configuration in terms of the right Cauchy-Green deformation tensor are located in `fe.constitution` and `fe.constitution.df0da0` whereas updated-lagrange materials defined on the deformed configuration in terms of the left Cauchy-Green deformation tensor are located in `fe.constitution.df_da_`. `df` referes to the differential force element described in the `0` (undeformed) or `_` (no index, deformed) configuration.
+The same applies for the differential area element `da`. **Reminder**: all materials located in `fe.constitution` refer to the total lagrange framework.

 ```python
 import felupe as fe